-A buttery cookie with a tender crumb that will melt in your mouth.
-With almond extract and a tinted icing, Cornstarch Cookies are a delicious holiday treat!
+Cornstarch cookies are a buttery cookie with a tender crumb that will melt in your mouth.
+With a hint of almond and a sweet glaze, these gems are irresistible.

 The dough comes together quickly and easily, so these are perfect cookies to bake for a cookie swap or to share with a neighbor.
 I hope you add these to your holiday baking line-up this year!

 Yes, these cookies freeze well.
 Bake, cool completely, then store - unfrosted - in an airtight freezer-safe container for 2-3 months.
 Thaw at room temperature before topping with icing.

 - 1 cup unsalted butter (softened to room temperature)

 - ⅓ cup powdered sugar